CodeOS99/Necromancer-Slayer/README.md

 ### End
 Not much to it.
 If all seven of the bonus points are collected, the bottom text glows in celebration.

+Play in full screen for the best experience.
 Enjoy :D